tcm-aipp/tcm-aipp.github.io/tcm-aipp/docs/faq.md

 ## 4. API Tutorial
 <p style={{ textAlign: "justify", textIndent: "2em" }}>

 For users with more advanced analytical requirements, TCM-AIPP offers a straightforward POST interface that enables data to be queried through the programming language of your choice.
 While the site responds quickly, there may be a slight delay in Python scripts due to the queuing of user requests.
 Please note that a maximum of 100 API queries can be made per source IP per day, with query intervals becoming longer as the number of requesting models increases.
-To run the script, the system must have Python (version 3.12 or higher) installed and executed from the command line.
+To run the script, the system must have Python (version 3.12 or higher) installed and executed from the command line.You can download this script to your local computer and use it, or write your own with the script as a reference: [Sample API Script](https://raw.githubusercontent.com/tcm-aipp/tcm-aipp.github.io/refs/heads/main/tcm-aipp/src/scripts/tcmaipp_api.py)
 </p>

 **For TCM Target Organ Prediction**
 <p style={{ textAlign: "justify", textIndent: "2em" }}>
 Please enter the Official gene symbol or Entrez ID for the query in order to proceed with this command.
-Please note: the targets should be entered with quotes and that multiple entries should be separated with commas.
 </p>

 <p style={{ textAlign: "justify"}}>
   Example:
-  <pre><code>python tcmaipp_api.py -m m1 -o output.csv "Target"</code></pre>
+  <pre><code>python tcmaipp_api.py -m m1 -o output.csv Target</code></pre>
 </p>

 **For TCM Flavor Prediction**
 <p style={{ textAlign: "justify", textIndent: "2em" }}>
  Please enter the SMILES strings for the query in order to proceed with this command.
- Please note: the SMILES strings should be entered with quotes and that multiple entries should be separated with commas.
  </p>

 <p style={{ textAlign: "justify" }}>
   Example:
-  <pre><code>python tcmaipp_api.py -m m2 -o output.csv "SMILES"</code></pre>
+  <pre><code>python tcmaipp_api.py -m m2 -o output.csv SMILES</code></pre>
 </p>

 **For TCM Toxicity Prediction**
 <p style={{ textAlign: "justify", textIndent: "2em" }}>
 Please enter the SMILES strings for the query in order to proceed with this command.
-Please note: the SMILES strings should be entered with quotes and that multiple entries should be separated with commas.
 </p>

 <p style={{ textAlign: "justify" }}>
   Example:
-  <pre><code>python tcmaipp_api.py -m m3 -o output.csv "SMILES"</code></pre>
+  <pre><code>python tcmaipp_api.py -m m3 -o output.csv SMILES</code></pre>
 </p>

 ## 5. Acknowledgement